rasadler96/aws_scenario_2/README.md

 > python ecs_setup.py

 #### Output:
-- The role ARNS, security group ID and keypair name are all then stored within a config file (ecs_config.yml)
+- The role ARNs, security group ID and keypair name are all then stored within a config file (ecs_config.yml)
 - Keypair for EC2 instance access

 ### ecs_run.py